About

 CURIOSITY

 staying open.
-Asking better questions.
+Asking powerful questions.

 CONNECTION